 All Shop Drawings shall comply with Item 501.

 Initial foundation investigation will be provided by the Department.

-Foundation investigation shall be provided as an Appendix.
-If contractual, documentation shall not include any foundation recommendations.

 The DBT shall determine the need for additional subsurface investigations necessary to complete the Project.
 Geotechnical explorations shall be performed and documented in accordance with the Specifications for Geotechnical Explorations.

 The existing steel plate girders, abutments and piers may be salvaged.
 If the existing girders are salvaged, a new girder (Girder A) shall be installed between the existing splices between Piers 1 and 2, including the installation of new crossframes.
 Girder B shall also be heat-straightened as per SS 849 near the impact zone between Piers 1 and 2.